radareorg/radare2-extras/baleful/README.md

 Baleful was a challenge relased in picoctf.

-* The asm plugin its completed.
+* The asm plugin is completed.

-* The anal plugin its it developed status.
+* The anal plugin is in developed status.

 Related Documentation
 ==============